nandiayan73/Meeting-Scheduler/README.md

 2. Navigate to the project directory:
     ```bash
-    cd Meeting_Scheduler
+    cd Meeting-Scheduler

-3. Navigate to the project directory:
+3. Install all dependencies for both frontend and backend:
     ```bash
-    Install all dependencies for both frontend and backend:
+    npm run install-all

 4. Set up environment variables: Create a .env file in the root directory and configure the following variables:
     ```bash